Manassas, Virginia: Economy

 The city's largest employer is Micron Technology.
 Headquartered in Boise, Idaho, this manufacturer of semiconductors operates its wafer factory in Manassas, where it employs 1,650 people directly, and several hundred others through vendor contracts.
 In December 2018, Micron began a $3 billion-dollar expansion project at the Manassas site, and it's expected to create 1,100 jobs by 2030.
 Other major employers include Lockheed Martin (1500 employees) and the Novant Prince William Health System (1400 employees).
 In 2019 High Purity Systems, a locally based high-tech contracting company, announced plans to invest $8.5 million in new facilities to triple production capability, marking the continued expansion of high-tech firms in the area.

 The Manassas Regional Airport has 26 businesses operating out of the airport property.
 There are 415 based airplanes and two fixed-base operators, APP Jet Center and Dulles Aviation.

 11% of people working in Manassas live in the city, while 89% commute in.
 36% commute from Prince William County and 18% commute from Fairfax.
 Additionally 16,700 people commute from Manassas to the surrounding areas.
 In 2016, 3.3% of Manassas residents were unemployed.

 In 2017 the city created new "streetscape standards" and announced plans for the Mathis Avenue Streetscape Project, aimed at developing Mathis Avenue from Sudley Road to Liberia Avenue into a more pedestrian-friendly, walkable area with significantly improved traffic congestion.
 The plan is estimated to cost the city $7.3 million and to be completed by 2026.

-Arts and culture

-First Friday festivals occur on the first Friday of every month, when the city showcases local art and organizes themed activities.
-The city museum opened in 1973 in preparation for the city's centennial and a renovation and expansion was completed in fall 2023.